System Design Space

 Cloud Native Overview

-Edge computing extends the cloud-native model rather than replacing it: edge + regional + central cloud must work as one system.
+Edge computing extends the cloud-native model: edge, regional, and central cloud layers have to work as one system.

 Open chapter

-Edge computing moves part of processing closer to users and data sources to reduce latency, lower network dependency, and improve resilience during regional disruptions.
-The main engineering challenge is not only placing code at the edge, but designing safe synchronization, security, and operability across thousands of nodes.
+Edge computing moves part of processing closer to users and data sources to reduce latency, lower network dependency, and keep local operations running during regional disruptions.
+The engineering challenge is not simply “put code at the edge”; it is designing synchronization, security, and operations for thousands of nodes safely.

 When edge computing is justified

-• Network connectivity to the central region is intermittent, but local operations must continue.
+• Connectivity to the central cloud core is intermittent, but the local site still has to operate.

-• Data residency rules require part of processing or storage to stay on-site or in-country.
+• Data-sovereignty or residency rules require part of processing and storage to remain on-site, in-country, or inside a jurisdiction.

-• You operate a large geo-distributed device fleet where policy, rollout, and observability must remain centralized.
+• You operate a large edge fleet where centralized policy, safe updates, and observability matter as much as local execution.

 Reference edge platform architecture